devkral/web-payments-connector/README.md

 * configurable address stuff
 * migrate from payments name (this name clashes easily)
 * unify testmocks
-* (maybe) convert rst to md for setup like mastodon
+* (maybe) convert rst to md for documentation like mastodon
 * remove support for python2 (it should die)
 * integration of none django frameworks like webalchemy (>2)
   * move to WTForms
   * localization: don't use django translation framework (only if used with django)

 I hope I can get some help.

+Note: I use semantic versioning